-The module shall support Target Performance and higher performance levels in Table 4.
-Highest performance mode is optional.
+The module shall support Low Performance and Target performance levels with Highest performance mode as an optional level as listed in Table 4.
 Module will determine operating TDP mode during power on stage from firmware.
-This is a static power level.
-It is not changed during run time through software.
-It defines the maximum sustained power drawn from the system during normal operation.
+This is a static power level, it is not changed during run time through software, and defines the maximum sustained power drawn from the system during normal operation.
 The module components should be designed to support the highest power level that the module can be used in.